apendley/TPCodea/README.md

 Just add your double-sized sprites to the sprite sheet in TexturePacker, and export them normally.
 In Codea, simply import the texture and name it with the name that your frame data table is expecting (without the @2x suffix), and select the "Retina" option in the importer, and Codea will automatically create the non-retina version for you.
-If you plan on using Dropbox to import your sprite sheet textures, use the steps below to have TexturePacker generate the non-retina version of your sprite sheet texture.
-It is also possible to download and save the texture using http.request() and saveImage(), however I have not tried this yet, so I don't know how this behaves with regard to retina/non-retina versions.
+If you plan on using Dropbox to import your sprite sheet textures, use the TexturePacker's AutoSD feature (detailed below) have TexturePacker generate the non-retina version of your sprite sheet texture.

 ###Using TexturePacker's AutoSD option to generate a non-retina version of your sprite sheet